 With a basis in individual instruction, our students graduate from the Early Childhood Center at the J ready for kindergarten-cognitively, emotionally, physically and socially.

 A typical day at the Early Childhood Center includes a balance of active and quiet activities and group and individual or small group learning opportunities.
 The morning begins with an all-school assembly called Ruach, where children and teachers start the day with a song and activities to prepare for the day.
 After Ruach, children have breakfast in their classrooms.
-As a Project Construct school, each classroom is able to create a schedule that meets the unique needs of the children it serves.
+Each classroom is able to create a schedule that meets the unique needs of the children it serves.
 Children are given ample time to explore and investigate their environment throughout the day including outdoor play.

 Classrooms participate in a variety of activities including music, intergenerational programming, gym classes and swimming for the pre-school aged children.
 Lunch and snack are served daily, and children are given the opportunity to rest in the middle of the day.

-To learn more about Project Construct visit www.projectconstruct.org.
+To learn more about Reggio Emilia, visit https://www.reggiochildren.it/en/reggio-emilia-approach/.

 The J’s Early Childhood Center uses the Conscious Discipline Curriculum, an emotional intelligence and classroom management program consisting of Brain Smart strategies for responding to life events.
 Conscious discipline is a proven, comprehensive approach that empowers our teachers to provide a safe, connected and problem-solving school family.
 Through our teacher’s response, conflict moments are transformed into cooperative learning opportunities.
 Conscious Discipline is a research-based program proven to increase academic achievement and improve quality of relationships, including student to student, teacher to student and parent to child.

 To learn more about Conscious Discipline visit www.consciousdiscipline.com.

 One hundred percent of our pre-K graduates are prepared for kindergarten, as measured by developmental checklists.